prezly/theme-kit-js/README.md

 This ensures that all tasks are aware of dependencies between packages.
 Nx also provides caching, which speeds up the repeated tasks.
 You can learn more about task pipeline configuration from [Lerna docs](https://lerna.js.org/docs/concepts/task-pipeline-configuration).

+For convenient development of individual packages, you have the `dev:` npm scripts.
+Each script will start the selected package in watch mode.
+Changes to both the package and its dependencies will result in a new build, so you only need to run a single script when working on packages.

 ### Publishing new releases

 To keep versions in sync, releasing new packages should only be done from the root directory.